ThanhNguyxnOrg/apidex-hub/README.md

 ---

+## 📚 Code Examples

+> **✨ New!** Check out [practical code examples](examples/) showing how to use popular APIs from this collection.
+> Includes Python & JavaScript examples for Pokemon, Cryptocurrency, AI Chat, and more!

+---

 ## <a id="general-api-usage-guide"></a>📘 General API Usage Guide

 > **👋 New to APIs?** Don't worry!
 This guide will help you understand the basics and get started quickly.